armory/docs/content/en/cd-as-a-service/concepts/iam/rbac.md

         permission: full
 {{< /prism >}}

-If you want to grant a user permission to manage all tenants, give that user the **Organization Admin** role using the UI.
+If you want to grant a user permission to manage all of your tenants, assign that user the **Organization Admin** role using the UI.

-### Deployment role
+### Deployment roles

 This example defines a role that grants permission to use the **Deployments** UI and start deployments using the CLI.
+The role is bound to the `finance` tenant.

 {{< prism lang="yaml" line-numbers="true" >}}
 roles:
   - name: Deployer
-    tenant: main
+    tenant: finance
+    grants:
+      - type: api
+        resource: deployment
+        permission: full
+{{< /prism >}}

+This example defines a role that grants permission to use the **Deployments** UI and start deployments using the CLI across your entire organization.
+Note that `tenant` is not defined, which makes this an organization-wide role.

+{{< prism lang="yaml" line-numbers="true" >}}
+roles:
+  - name: Deployer
     grants:
       - type: api
         resource: deployment